Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 How Cornershop Creative Can Help

-With the Cornershop support packages, you receive:
+With the Cornershop support packages, you receive these key nonprofit website maintenance services:

 - Regular updates to WordPress and all plugins